Female Sexual Problems

 During watchful waiting, you might try home treatment, such as lubrication and exercises to stimulate sexual desire.

-Maintaining honest and frequent communications with your doctor will help you decide whether medical treatment is needed.
+Maintaining honest and frequent communications with your doctor will help you decide if you need medical treatment.

 Exams and Tests

-Your doctor will work with you to identify your symptoms.
-He or she will:
+Your doctor will work with you to identify your symptoms and may:

-- Ask questions about your medical history and the medicines you're taking.
+- Ask questions about your past health problems and the medicines you take.

 - Ask questions about your sexual history.